-If charity and social service is what you want to do, your company must fall under Section 8 of the Companies Act 2013.
+If charity and social service are what you want to do, your company must fall under Section 8 of the Companies Act 2013.
 These companies are primarily established for charitable purposes with no minimum share capital.
-Here are some more details about this to help you arrive at a decision easily.
+Here are some more details about this to help you arrive at a decision quickly.

 What is Section 8 Company?

 A Section 8 company is established with the aim to promote education, art, commerce and entertainment.
 It is a non-profit organisation that contributes to the development of humans in different walks of life.

 What are the features of a Section 8 Company?

 - Established for social welfare: These companies are solely for the purpose of social welfare.
 It is developed to look into the needs of the people of a community.